The Complete Guide To Off Leash Dog Training

 Dogs have a mind of their own, and no amount of training can guarantee that your off leash dog won’t run away.
 What should you do if your pup dashes off to chase a squirrel and doesn’t return?
 Now is the time to put all that training to use.

-- Turn away and walk in the opposite direction while calling out your dogs name.
+Walk in the opposite direction while calling out your dogs name.
 They may get curious and trot over to see you.

+With some time, patience, basic commands, and a ton of treats – you’re that much closer to letting your dog let loose, build a lifelong bond of trust, and enjoy your outdoor adventures more.
 Just make sure to check your leash laws, start slow by using a long line and getting your dog used to quiet public spaces first – and you’ll be ready to nail your off leash dog training in no time.

 Read more: